 Mr. Dal Pra said there isn't an interview component to the PSA.
 That instead, the information is static and pulled from various databases.
 Dan Becker asked how many jurisdictions have been given access to the PSA, but are not using it appropriately.
-Mr. Dal Pra said there isn't a study on how consistently judges are complying with the recommendation.
+Mr. Dal Pra said there isn't a study on how many judges are using the tools given.